 3. Branding Elements

 Do you have a logo?
-Some businesses have branded cups, bags and tee shirts.
+Some businesses have branded cups, bags, stickers, and tee shirts.
 Most businesses have business cards with their logo.
 Capturing things with your logo on it is a great way to show off your branding.
 These branded images reinforce your business in the mind of the viewer and establishes credibility for anyone looking at your website or social media feed.
 It sends a message that you are a professional and that you’re taking your business seriously.
-If you’ve invested money in creating a logo and other brand elements for your business, show it off!
+If you’ve invested money in creating a logo and other branding elements for your business, show it off!

 The biggest caveat to this one is if you’re planning a rebrand, such as a new logo design, in the near future.
 In which case, have your photographer create brand images that you’ll still be able to use after your rebrand so you get the most out of your investment.